“We were destined for each other by card fortunetelling at a café – you were the attractive queen of hearts while I was only the jack of clubs.”

 I agree to 100 bolivianos and off we go.

-I look out the open passenger window and admire the withered baby palm trees, dry fields and unfinished buildings on both sides of the road, while I also pretend not to understand what he is blabbering about in Spanish and fragmented English.
+My mind is racing way faster than the car.
+I look out the open passenger window again and pretend to admire the withered baby palm trees, dry fields, and unfinished buildings on both sides of the road.

-I try to say to myself that this guy is not going to follow up on his implied threat of pulling over and doing various things to me if I don’t give him a hundred bolivianos more right now.
-But who’s to say if that is enough or, more likely, if it’s the little finger that will tempt the shark enough to fancy grabbing the rest, and then some?
+I try to say to myself that this guy is not going to follow up on his implied threat of pulling over and doing various things to me if I don’t pretend to be his queen of hearts.
+But who’s to say he won’t pull over if I do agree to play along, and he is not just out to give compliments and let that be that?
+What if it’s the little finger that will tempt the shark enough to fancy grabbing the rest, and then some?
 I heard about two female tourists getting raped and killed at Lake Titicaca not so long ago.
 A rarity in Bolivia, but not an impossibility.

 This is insane.
 Am I about to be the next headline on some traveler warning site?